chrisEsk/chrisesk.github.io/docs/src/jobs.md

 ### ‣ Software Engineer, Gorilla Logic

-**Costa Rica ― September 2019 – Current**
+**Costa Rica ― September 2019 – November 2021**

 <a href="http://www.gorillalogic.com/" target="_blank">
   <img width="280" src="/logo_gl.png" alt="">
 </a>

-This position requires strong technical skills, sharp communication, continuous learning spikes for new technologies and adapting to new practices.
+This position required strong technical skills, sharp communication, continuous learning spikes for new technologies and adapting to new practices.

 #### Home Owners Association

 Worked in a large scale operation series of micro-frontends that integrates/refactors legacy functionalities into a modern web-based ecosystem.
-Primarily as an **Angular** developer using **Angular Elements, NgRx, Nrwl Nx, AG-Grid, functional unit testing and more**.
+Primarily as an **Angular** developer using **Elements, NgRx, Nrwl Nx, AG-Grid, functional unit testing and more**.
 I also gained some experience using **.Net Entity framework**.

-I also became a Certified SAFe® Practitioner and learned a lot about how HOA's operate.
+I also became a [Certified SAFe® Practitioner](https://www.scaledagileframework.com/) and learned a lot about how HOA's operate.

 #### E-commerce